nrobinson2000/cehscoding/_posts/2017-03-31-how-to-develop-locally-using-po-util.markdown

 ## Features of po-util

-There are are many more features to po-util than aliasing a few `make` commands.
+There are many more features to po-util than aliasing a few `make` commands.
 Po-util is unique workflow I meticulously developed so that others can experience local Particle development the way it was meant to be.

 #### Po-util offers many features, including: